 Little Bits Meets Eight Great!
 Christmas Edition

 Through the years, mvm has published a Christmas edition of Little Bits in which we take a look back at fun and interesting bits of lore from our region’s past.
-For 2020, we’ve compiled some highlights.
+Here’s some highlights.
 Take a moment to take a trip down memory lane and reflect on the world that was.

 ONE: A Christmas Boxing Tradition